nikita-sharov/docs/applications-for-employment/alten/company.md

 > In one of our branches or on-site with our clients, we combine diverse talents on a mission whose assignment is to support, advise, solve problems and create innovations and thus ensure that your projects are brought to fruition.

-In the office or on-site with your clients, given quiet working conditions, I combine my diverse talents on a mission whose assignment is to support, advise, solve problems and create innovations and thus ensure that your projects are brought to fruition.
+In the office or on-site with your clients, given quiet working conditions, I combine my diverse talents to support, advise, solve problems and create innovations.

 > We are there at your side throughout the whole development process – from inception to serial production.